seanmorris/php-wasm-site/pages/filesystem/loading-files.md

 ### locateFile

-You can provide the `locateFile` option to php-wasm as a callback to map the names of files to URLs where they're loaded from. `undefined` can be returned as a fallback to default.
+You can provide the `locateFile` option to php-wasm as a callback to map the names of files to URLs where they're loaded from.
+Returning `undefined` will fallback to the default behavior.

-You can use this if your static assets are served from a different directory than your javascript.

-This applies to `.wasm` files, shared libraries, single files and preloaded FS packages in `.data` files.
+This option is useful if your static assets are served from a different directory than your JavaScript files.
+It applies to .wasm files, shared libraries, single files, and preloaded FS packages in .data files.

 ```javascript
 const php = new PhpWeb({locateFile: filename => `/my/static/path/${filename}`});